ObiWanBonobi/Professor-Oaks-Blog/README.md

 # Technologies used

-- This project is written in Python
+- This project is written with Python, Django, JavaScript, CSS and HTML.
-- [ChatGPT](https://chat.openai.com/) helped me with articulating myself better in the readme introduction.
 - [Github](https://github.com/) was used to create a repository with the help of The Code Institute template.
-- [Heroku](https://heroku.com/) was used to deploy my game.
+- [Heroku](https://heroku.com/) was used to deploy my blog.
 - [Visual Studio Code](https://code.visualstudio.com/) is where I did all my coding.
 - [Favicon](https://favicon.io/) was used to create a unique favicon for this blog.
-- [Gif](https://ezgif.com/) was used to create a gif for my README.
 - [Pickcoloronline](https://pickcoloronline.com/) was used to get exact colour matches.
 - [Coolers](https://coolors.co/) was used to create a colour pallate.
 - [Image Resizer](https://imageresizer.com/) was used to change all images to webp files.